-Date o Date of the Meeting 15 th January 2018 Meeti Meeting Proceedings Recorded by Pamela Tashob Segawa Samuel Subject of the Meeting Meeting with Gulu district administrative technical tear administrative officer, District Water officer(WO), District, Co Development Officer and District health specialist, Environment Officer), Assistant Town Clerk, Land su Community development officers, National water area manag Item Summary of proce eedings 1.
-Introduction started explained the proposed project and pur findings would be utilised in preparation of the p • 2.
-Issues discussed of managing environmental issues/safeguards other focal persons in at the sub-counties ?
-District Environmental Community Develofficers.
-Each of the social issues/safeguards including grievance lopment Officer assisted by the sub county one sub county in Gulu district has a community Etogether with local council leaders and elders to community development Development Officer.
-The - arried out in the community: Farming and sma and causal laboring.
-II-scale businesses (retail Land tenure (title (freehold) ed land?) and who owns the land?
+Date of rate of the Meeting 15 th January 2018 15 th January 2018 Meeti Meeting Proceedings Recorded by Pamela Tasho Segawa Samuel Meeting with Gulu district administrative technical to administrative officer, District Water officer(WO), District, Development Officer and District health specialist, District E Officer), Assistant Town Clerk, Land supervisor, development officers, National water area manager.
+(O), District, Community list, District Environment supervisor, Community Item Summary of proce edings 1.
+Introduction The team leader started explained the proposed project and purpose of the consultation exercise and how findings would be utilised in preparation of the project's project brief 2.
+Issues discussed Who is in-charge of managing environmental issues/safeguards?
+District Environmental officer assisted by other focal persons in at the sub-counties Who manages social issues/safeguards including grievances?
+The District Seni Community Development Officer assisted by the sub county community developme officers.
+Each of the sub county in Gulu district has a community Development Officer.
+The officer also works together with local council leaders and elders to resolve and grievances.
+Major activities carried out in the community: Farming and small-scale businesses (retaining, transport and causal laboring.
+Land tenure (title (freehold) d land?) and who owns the land?
 Customary ,, urban (leasehold rural Are there any disputes over ownership of the land?
-There are a lot of land related conflicts in Gulu a case in point is the Apaa incidence What is the major land use in the community?
-Agriculture is the major land use ssed in the community?
-Communally the land tho allocates the land for use.
-Every clan has the What are the common types of land tenure in the proposed project area?
-Customary, freehold and lease hold
+There are a lot of land related conflict in Gulu a case in point is the Apaa incidence What is the major land use in the community?
+Agriculture is the m najor land use How is land accessed in the community?
+Communally the land is accessed through the Clan chief (Rwot who allocates the land for use.
+Every clan has their Rwot.
+What are the common types of land tenure in the proposed project area?
+Customar freehold and lease hold